wombleton/gitlaw-nz/acts/H/Health and Safety in Employment Act 1992.md

         *   (i) is, has been, or may have been, exposed to a significant hazard while at work; and

-        *   (ii) has failed or refused, without reasonable cause, to comply with a notice under [section 36][80]; or
+        *   (ii) has failed or refused, without reasonable cause, to comply with a notice under [section 36][148]; or

     *   (b) an employee has been so harmed by exposure to a significant hazard while at work that the employee should not continue to be exposed to the hazard,---

-    the departmental medical practitioner may, by written notice to the employee (a copy of which the departmental medical practitioner shall give to the employer),---
+    the health and safety medical practitioner may, by written notice to the employee (a copy of which the health and safety medical practitioner shall give to the employer),---

-    *   (c) require the employee to cease doing anything specified in the notice that, in the departmental medical practitioner's opinion, constitutes, causes, or enhances the employee's exposure to the hazard; and
+    *   (c) require the employee to cease doing anything specified in the notice that, in the health and safety medical practitioner's opinion, constitutes, causes, or enhances the employee's exposure to the hazard; and

     *   (d) require the employer to ensure that the employee ceases doing the thing or things specified in the notice.

     (2) Every employee and employer shall comply with a suspension notice.

+    Section 37 heading: amended, on 16 December 2013, by [section 22][224] of the WorkSafe New Zealand Act 2013 (2013 No 94).

+    Section 37(1): amended, on 16 December 2013, by [section 22][224] of the WorkSafe New Zealand Act 2013 (2013 No 94).

+    Section 37(1)(c): amended, on 16 December 2013, by [section 22][224] of the WorkSafe New Zealand Act 2013 (2013 No 94).

 ##### 38 Administrative provisions

-*   [Sections 44 to 48][89], [57][125], and [58][127] shall have effect in relation to departmental medical practitioners and suspension notices as if---
+*   [Sections 44 to 48][159], [57][195], and [58][197] shall have effect in relation to health and safety medical practitioners and suspension notices as if---

-    *   (a) every reference to an inspector is a reference to a departmental medical practitioner; and
+    *   (a) every reference to an inspector is a reference to a health and safety medical practitioner; and

     *   (b) every reference to a notice is a reference to a suspension notice.

+    Section 38: amended, on 16 December 2013, by [section 22][224] of the WorkSafe New Zealand Act 2013 (2013 No 94).

+    Section 38(a): amended, on 16 December 2013, by [section 22][224] of the WorkSafe New Zealand Act 2013 (2013 No 94).

 #### Improvement and prohibition notices